Methylene blue safety guide

 Direct answer

 Methylene blue should not be treated like a casual supplement.
-It can interact with SSRIs, SNRIs, MAOIs, opioids, dextromethorphan, and other serotonergic drugs, and it is contraindicated in G6PD deficiency on FDA-approved IV labeling.
-Online use should start with clinician review, medication screening, and legitimate pharmacy sourcing.
+At Peptide12, low-dose oral methylene blue should start with clinician review because it can interact with SSRIs, SNRIs, MAOIs, opioids, dextromethorphan, and other serotonergic drugs, and FDA-approved IV labeling lists G6PD deficiency as a contraindication.
+Eligibility, pharmacy sourcing, and follow-up must be patient-specific.

 Definition